CIOs who have experience in only IT are so yesterday.

 New data suggests that more midmarket CIOs are taking on responsibilities in other parts of their companies -- in finance, facilities management, sales and human resources.
-A survey of 172 CIOs by Harvey Nash USA,
+A survey of 172 CIOs by Harvey Nash USA, a Wayne, N.J.-based division of the London-based international recruitment agency, found that 43% of CIOs reported they have responsibilities in departments other than IT.

 "This, in my opinion, is the most valuable role a CIO can play," said Steve Kraus, CIO of Olan Mills Inc., a national photography chain based in Chattanooga, Tenn.
 "Not all CIOs are capable of playing this role, due to their background.
 I do think that some organizations don't want their CIO to play this role, but this is clearly changing as technology becomes more critical to business strategy."